mahessh77melo/Doctor.com/readme.md

 - go to server folder and run `node test.js`
 - this is to be done after u have given any new entries in the localhost server.
 - u can find ur latest entry there

+## quick way to run the server

+after running npm install, run `npm run dev` ,it will automatically open firefox at the localhost:3000 port